-Now it’s time to cover up the rubber bands with some cute ribbon.
+Now it’s time to cover up the rubber bands with some cute wide ribbon.

 You could also a small dot around the ribbon in more places to keep it in place.
 I chose not to though as I didn’t want to ruin any diapers with hot glue (I want the baby to actually be able to wear them!)

-Now you need to go back and do these steps two more times so that you have 3 wheels total.
+That completes the first front wheel.
+Now you need to go back and do these steps two more times to make the back wheels.

-Many of the accessories I added to my diaper tricycle came from my list of Baby Products New Moms will Actually Use.
+Many of the practical gifts I added to my diaper tricycle came from my list of Baby Products New Moms will Actually Use.

 Here are the items I used for the rest of the making of my diaper tricycle:

 - 2 receiving blankets or Swaddlers (I used Ziggy Baby Swaddle Blankets because my babies always liked those better than blankets alone.
 This brand also had a wide selection of gender-neutral patterns which I was looking for.)

 - 1 bib – I used a crumb catching bib from Chewbeads.
 This is for my future niece/nephew and my brother-in-law is a vegetarian. 🙂

 - 1 baby bottle (I like Dr. Browns) or sippy cups

 - 1 pair of baby socks (I got mine at Walmart)